wjsutton/wjsutton/README.md

 </h3>
 I develop solutions that are:

-- **Engaging Visualisations** of raw data that deliver insight and prompt decision-making, with Tableau
+- **Engaging Visualisations** of raw data that deliver insight and prompt decision-making, using Tableau
 - **Engineered Data Applications** that actually meet users’ needs, with SQL, Python & AI
-- **Practical Tutorials** to upskill teams through in-person training, YouTube & blogs
+- **Practical Training & Tutorials** to upskill teams through in-person sessions, YouTube and blogs

 ## ⭐ A World Champion in Data Visualisation